Updated April 10, 2020

 How are they holding their head?
 It’s best if they’re holding it up on their own volition.
 If they’re shaking, hunching, or tucking their head, this can be a sign of illness or injury.
 Check their head for abscesses, which could be a symptom of Caseous Lymphadenitis, which is highly contagious and requires The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases. and intervention.

 The llama should have bright, clean, alert eyes.
 They should be free of discharge and clear.
 Cloudy, watery, dry, swollen, constantly blinking, or crusty eyes indicates likely illness or injury.
 The above symptoms could be signs of pink eye, which is highly contagious to other animals and humans.
 Their pupils should be about the same size and react properly to bright light (get smaller and then return to normal).
 If you suspect their eyelid coloration is amiss, you could try evaluating this using the FAMACHA system (after receiving certification from a qualified veterinarian) for reference.
 Many have reported success using this goat and sheep resource for their camelids.
-If they are excessively pale, it could be a sign of Anemia is a condition in which the blood is deficient in red blood cells, in hemoglobin, or in total volume..
+If they are excessively pale, it could be a sign of Anemia is a condition in which you don't have enough healthy red blood cells to carry adequate oxygen to the body's tissues..

 Their ears can have a modest amount of earwax or debris in them, but should be clear of any ear mites.
 Excessively sticky, yellow, or odorous earwax needs addressing.
 You can use a gauze pad to clear out excess earwax or to sample potential ear mites.